Hawks romp to 110-88 win without Young, Giannis goes down - WTMJ

 TIP-INS

 Bucks: Milwaukee’s lowest-scoring first half of the regular season was a 31-point effort at Philadelphia on March 17.
-They wound up winning that game 109-105 in overtime.
-The Bucks had not scored fewer than 41 points in a half during the playoffs. … Jrue Holiday was his team’s top scorer with 19 points.
+They wound up winning that game 109-105 in overtime. … The Bucks had not scored fewer than 41 points in a half during the playoffs. … Jrue Holiday was the top scorer with 19 points.

-Hawks: Dunn made his first appearance of the playoffs.
-In fact, it was only the fifth game he’s played all season. ….
-Milwaukee’s 38-point half was the lowest allowed by Atlanta in a playoff game since holding Boston to 33 in 2016. … The Hawks came out spreading the ball around.
+Hawks: Milwaukee’s 38-point half was the lowest allowed by Atlanta in a playoff game since holding Boston to 33 in 2016. … The Hawks came out spreading the ball around.
 Four players were in on first 10 points. … Capela was helped to the locker room with a towel over his face after taking an elbow in the closing minutes.
+The extent of his injury wasn’t known.

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963 and his work can be found at https://apnews.com/search/paulnewberry